LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2A-GeminiGemChatbot.md

    - **Public:** In some cases, for personal accounts, you may see an option to make it fully public, allowing anyone to search for and access it on Google.
    - **Specific People:** You can also share it directly via email, granting "Viewer" or even "Editor" permissions if you want someone to collaborate on the instructions.
 3. **No Official Central Marketplace (Yet):** As of now, there is no official, built-in "Gem Marketplace" or centralized gallery hosted by Google where you can browse and discover *all* public Gems.
 You have to share the links directly.
-   - However, because Gems can be shared via URL, some third-party communities and developers have started creating **unofficial indexes** or lists where people voluntarily post their Gem links for others to find (similar to how people used to share long prompts on forums like Reddit).
+   - However, because Gems can be shared via URL, some third-party communities and developers have started creating unofficial indexes or lists where people voluntarily post their Gem links for others to find (similar to how people used to share long prompts on forums like Reddit).

+---

 ## Appendix

-That's excellent!
-Effective instruction design is the key to creating a powerful Custom Gem.
-To make your Gem prioritize a specific website when it uses the web search tool, you need to be **precise, repetitive, and use a clear constraint structure**.
+---

+### Template for Prioritizing a Specific Website

 Here is a template you can adapt for your Gem's instructions:

-### Template for Prioritizing a Specific Website

 #### 1. Establish the Persona and Primary Goal (Sets the foundation)